robwozniak/typeit/README.md

 - [docker](https://docs.docker.com/install/)
 - [docker-compose](https://docs.docker.com/compose/)

-Run `$ docker-compose up` inside project's root directory.
+Run `$ docker-compose up` inside the project's root directory.

+## Test coverage
+There are available some basic unit tests which (more or less) cover some basic *typeit.js* functionality.
+Run `$yarn test` inside the project's root directory to start tests.